History of the NSC

 The USA Weightlifting National Championships, the top domestic weightlifting event in the country, was held in the Sports Hall.

 Schwan’s and Adidas joined USA CUP as new sponsors, and the event is renamed Schwan’s USA CUP.
+During USA CUP, the Minnesota Thunder professional team played an exhibition game against the Kansas City Wizards, losing 1-0 in front of 8,855 spectators.

 World Ultimate Championship brought the best disc sport athletes from 13 countries to the NSC Fields.